storj/docs/app/(docs)/dcs/pricing/page.md

 ## Minimum Monthly Billing

-Storj has a **minimum monthly charge of $4 per account** for object storage.
+Storj has a **minimum monthly usage fee $5** for all accounts.

-This is equivalent to the price of storing 1TB in the Global tier, but the minimum is based on **dollar value, not data volume**.
-If your total monthly storage cost is less than $4, your bill will be rounded up to meet the minimum charge.
+If your total monthly storage cost is less than $5, your bill will be rounded up to meet the minimum charge.

 ### Why is there a minimum?